Architecture of Melbourne: Arcades and laneways

 The many laneways and arcades of Melbourne have become internationally famous.
 Not only to they boast national cultural significance in Australia, but they have come to collectively represent Melbourne.
 The abundance of lanes in the Melbourne city centre reflects the town planning of Melbourne–the Hoddle Grid, they originated as service laneways for horses and carts.
 In some parts of the city, notably the Little Lonsdale area, they were associated with the city's gold-rush era slums.
-Notable laneways include Centre Place and Degraves Lane.
+Notable laneways include Centre Place and Degraves Street.
 Melbourne's numerous shopping arcades reached a peak of popularity in the late-Victorian era and in the interwar years.
 These notably include Block Place and Royal Arcade.
-Some notable demolished arcades include Coles Book arcade and Queens Walk arcade.
+Some notable demolished arcades include Coles Book Arcade and Queens Walk arcade.
 Cathedral Arcade, in the Nicholas Building (1927), was built in the art deco style and reflects Melbourne's 1920s architecture with glass domes, leadlight, arches, and shopfronts with detailed wood paneling.

 Since the 1990s Melbourne's lanes, particularly the pedestrianised ones, have gentrified.
 Officialdom has recognised their heritage value, and they attract interest from Australia and around the world.
 Some of the lanes have become particularly notable for their acclaimed urban art.